Jose-guer/1D_FVM_Solver/README.md

  - The second is a combustor with a converging-diverging nozzle.
 In the combustor section chemical reactions are allowed.

-## Please cite this article when using code provided here in your work
+## Please cite this document when using code provided here in your work
 Guerrero, Jose I. "On Energy Conversion Processes in Rotating Detonation Combustors."
 PhD thesis (2026).

 ## Reference